hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

-If there are one or more significant shifts in the topics of the two dataset, the user can conclude that certain themes/topics seem to have increased or decreased in number and therefore could have a negative impact if used as training data for the same machine learning model.
+If there are one or more significant shifts in the topics of the two dataset, the user can conclude that certain themes/topics seem to have increased or decreased enough to impact performance if used as training data for the same machine learning model.

 Example